antcc/tfg/README.md

 This work is licensed under a [Creative Commons "Attribution-ShareAlike 4.0 International"](http://creativecommons.org/licenses/by-sa/4.0/) license.

-## Computer Science: Fuzzy systems for Big Data computing.
+## Computer Science: Fuzzy systems for Big Data computing

 The code developed is available on a [separate repository](https://github.com/antcc/fuzzyspark).

-## Mathematics: Ordinary differential equations not solved for the derivative.
+## Mathematics: Ordinary differential equations not solved for the derivative